-You are entitled to attend preschool, preschool class, compulsory or special needs compulsory school, special school and day recreation centres.
+You are entitled to attend preschool, preschool class, compulsory school or special needs compulsory school, special access school, and a day recreation centre.

-If you are an asylum seeker you are entitled to attend upper secondary or special needs upper secondary school if you begin your studies before you turn 18.
+If you are an asylum seeker, you are entitled to attend upper secondary school or special needs upper secondary school if you begin your studies before you turn 18.

-If you have a residence permit and are registered, or are going to be registered, as resident in a municipality, you are entitled to begin studies in upper secondary or special needs upper secondary school until the first six months, inclusive, of the year in which you turn 20.
+If you have a residence permit, you are entitled to attend upper secondary school or special needs upper secondary school up to and including the first half of the calendar year in which you turn 20.